Chappell v. NCDOT

 Former Chair | Eminent Domain Section

-Joan has been a member of NCAJ since graduating law school.
+Joan earned her J.D. at the UNC School of Law and has been a member of NCAJ since graduating law school.

 Case Link View Now